pbs-ie/postalbibleschool.ie/CONTRIBUTING.md

 - **`staging` Branch:**
   - Development code on Live environment.
   - `staging` branch is deployed on a similar server as `main`.
-  - All changes must first be commited to this branch.
+  - Can be used to verify code changes on a live server by pushing development branch to this.
 - **Feature Branches (`feature/`)**:
   - Used for developing new features.
   - Create branches from `main`.